|

 - Volcanoes and their role in the geological cycle

-- Active volcanoes: study of risk areas
+- Active volcanoes: study of risk zones

-Volcanoes and Their Impact
+Volcanoes and their Impact

-Aspect | Description |
+| Aspect | Description |

-Formation | Volcanoes form through the accumulation of materials emitted during eruptions. |
+| Formation | Volcanoes form through the accumulation of materials emitted during eruptions. |

-Types | Volcanoes can be active, dormant, or extinct. |
+| Types | Volcanoes can be active, dormant, or extinct. |

-Risk | Eruptions can cause tsunamis, uplifts, and earthquakes. |
+| Risk | Eruptions can cause tsunamis, uplifts, and earthquakes. |

-Ecological impact | Eruptions modify landscapes and influence the climate. |
+| Ecological impact | Eruptions change the landscapes and influence the climate. |

-Forecasting | Forecasting eruptions relies on seismological studies. |
+| Forecasting | Forecasting eruptions relies on seismological studies. |

-Famous examples | Mount St. Helens and Vesuvius are examples of significant eruptions. |
+| Famous examples | Mount Saint Helens and Vesuvius are examples of significant eruptions. |

-Resources | Volcanoes provide resources like sulfur and minerals. |
+| Resources | Volcanoes provide resources like sulfur and minerals. |

-Education | Educational programs help understand volcanic risks. |
+| Education | Educational programs help understand volcanic risks. |